jher123/Animal-Art-GAN-experiments/README.md

 stability and convergence issues and sensitivity to the choice of hyperparameters.
 Different types of GANs have been proposed to tackle these issues.
 Wasserstein GAN (WGAN) is a popular approach which uses a loss function based on the Wasserstein distance.
 Such loss metric correlates with the generator’s convergence and image quality, therefore we have a better idea of when to stop training and benefit from improved stability of the optimization process.

 The more recent Self-Attention GAN targets another problem which is the difficulty to efficiently model global, long-range dependencies within images.
 Even though GANs are really good at learning and generating images with complex textures (e.g. landscapes), they struggle with capturing complex geometric or structural patterns that occur consistently in some classes (e.g generating realistic looking animal with a clearly defined head, legs etc).
 This is due to the convolutional architecture where information is processed in a local neighbourhood and representations learnt in a hierarchical fashion.
+SAGAN incorporates Self-Attention layers into the Discriminator and Generator architectures in order to help the networks learn long-range dependencies.
+In addition to that SAGAN authors propose applying spectral normalisation technique to both of the networks' weights as well as two-timescale update rule (different learning rates for the Generator and the Discriminator) to stabilise training.

-The goal of this project is to compare visual results achieved from generating images with different types of GANs and experiment with creating artsy looking images of animals using GANs by swapping images for different animals for a few epochs during training.
+The goal of this project is to compare visual results achieved from generating images with different types of GANs and experiment with creating artsy looking images of animals using GANs by swapping images for different style images for a few epochs during training.

 ## Examples
+**WGAN**
-WGAN Lions
+Lions (64x64)

 <p align="center"><img width="50%" src="images/lions_epoch_5000.jpg" /></p>